marionettejs/backbone.syphon/readme.md

 ## Handling Non-"input" Elements

-You can register an Input Reader or a Key Extractor for a non-`<input>` element by specifying the element's tag name.
+You can register an Input Reader, Key Extractor, or Key Assignment Validator for a non-`<input>` element by specifying the element's tag name.

 For example, if you want to handle a `<textarea>` input in some